Data-driven Mori-Zwanzig modeling of Lagrangian particle dynamics in turbulent flows

 So far, all the analyses presented have assumed that the initial conditions, as well as the memory terms used to initialize the dynamics, are drawn from physically consistent data extracted from the reference dataset.
 We now consider a more challenging test case in which the system is initialized from a fluid at rest, with only slight perturbations introduced in the initial values of acceleration and velocity gradients to statistically separate individual particles.

-In the upper panel of Fig.~\ref{fig:start_from_zero}, we plot the Kullback-Leibler (KL) divergence between the model and the ground truth, evaluated at different time steps and expressed in terms of $t / t_{\eta}$.
+In Fig.~\ref{fig:start_from_zero}a, we plot the Kullback-Leibler (KL) divergence between the model and the ground truth, evaluated at different time steps and expressed in terms of $t / t_{\eta}$.
 We observe that after a relatively short transient phase, lasting approximately $\mathcal{O}(10 \tau_{\eta})$, the KL divergence drops to values very close to zero.
-This is also reflected in the results shown in the bottom panel, where we plot the PDF of acceleration over three different time windows, corresponding to early-stage, intermediate, and long-time dynamics.
+This is also reflected in the results shown in Fig.~\ref{fig:start_from_zero}b, where we plot the PDF of acceleration over three different time windows, corresponding to early-stage, intermediate, and long-time dynamics.

 Remarkably, after the initial transient phase, and despite the out-of-distribution starting conditions, the model successfully drives the dynamics onto the correct attractor that reproduces the turbulent statistics.
 This behavior provides strong further evidence that the model has learned the correct underlying physical mechanisms governing the system dynamics.
 From a practical point of view, this opens up the possibility to generate statistically adequate Lagrangian trajectories even without supplying ground truth initial conditions.